How To Stop Your Dog From Digging Under Your Fence

 Additionally, it’s important to choose rocks or stones that are large enough to prevent your dog from moving them or digging under.
 You can also use a layer of landscaping fabric underneath to prevent weeds from growing through the rocks.

 So with these options in mind, you can choose the best solution for your specific situation and keep your dog from digging under the fence while also enhancing the appearance of your backyard.
-Remember to always prioritize your dog’s safety and well-being, and seek professional help if needed for any underlying behavioral issues.
+Always prioritize your dog’s safety and well-being, and seek professional help if needed for any underlying behavioral issues.

 Mistakes that may make your dog continue to dig under the fence